 The research contributes new insight to the field of Political Ecology by revealing the broad footprint of extractive operations under conditions of climate change and explaining sources of unequal socioenvironmental harms between neighboring communities.
 This evidence underscores the need for improved communication and impact assessments across the diverse communities affected by a mining operation.
 Fieldwork for the project was funded by a Grassroots Development Fellowship from the Inter-American Foundation.
 You can read the full results of this research in the "Publications" tab, and view a summary in the video below, which received the runner-up award in the post-doc category of MIT's 2022 Research Slam.

-In a new phase of his research funded by grants from the MIT Sloan Latin America Office (MSLAO) and the MIT Abdul Latif Jameel Water and Food Systems Lab (J-WAFS), Scott is expanding his research on desalination to understand how and why some mining operations in Chile are replacing the use of continental water supplies with desalinated seawater and with what effect on water management and community relations.
+In a new phase of his research funded by grants from the MIT Abdul Latif Jameel Water and Food Systems Lab (J-WAFS) and MIT Sloan Latin America Office (MSLAO), Scott is expanding his research on climate change adaptation to investigate how and why some mining operations in Chile are dramatically accelerating or expanding the use of continental water supplies with desalinated seawater and with what effect on water management and community relations.
 In addition, the project will engage new questions on how the converging impacts of climate change and mining on glaciers affect local agricultural communities.